mariodavid/jmix-addon-template/README.md

 * run tests (on main branch and in PRs)
   * in-memory HSQLDB
-  * Junit test results in pipelin"
+  * Junit test results in pipeline
 * publish release to Github Packages

 ## Prerequisite